 We draw on our extensive experience conducting health-focused advocacy campaigns around the world as we work with local partners to:

-- Educate and engage political decision-makers about the importance of epidemic preparedness funding.
+- Engage political decision-makers about the need to prioritize epidemic preparedness.

-- Develop political strategies to address bottlenecks affecting the allocation and spending of epidemic preparedness funds.
+- Develop political strategies to remove bottlenecks affecting the allocation and spending of preparedness funds.

 Where we work:

-In Nigeria, GHAI worked closely with government and civil society leaders to make the case for epidemic preparedness.
-We engaged and educated decision-makers through workshops, site visits and other meaningful activities.
-We leveraged media to build consensus around the need for political action.
-And we provided opportunities for opinion leaders and ordinary citizens to make their voices heard.
+GHAI worked closely with government and civil society leaders to make the case for epidemic preparedness.
+We analyzed the legal context and political landscape to inform strategy and empower advocates; engaged and sensitized decision-makers through workshops, site visits and other informative activities; and leveraged media to build consensus around the need for political action.

 Funding for the Nigeria Centre for Disease Control more than doubled during the first three-years of the campaign to a record 3.9 billion Naira (US$9.3 million) in fiscal 2022.
 Additionally, the fiscal 2022 budget includes 1.46 billion Naira (US$3.5 million) in new funding to government offices with health security functions, for a total allocation of 1.6 billion Naira (US$3.9 million).

 GHAI has developed a framework to help political and civil society leaders build support for sustainable investments in epidemic preparedness in their countries.
 The framework outlines a four-step process for effective budget advocacy that includes planning a campaign, conducting the campaign, strengthening accountability and building sustainability.
 Using this framework as a guide, countries can work toward building political support and accountability for investments in epidemic preparedness.